 We love to celebrate and turn every holiday into a party.
 There are farmer’s markets every weekend along the Forgotten Coast, including a once-a-month Fresh Market at the Lanark Village Boat Club.

 Join in the fun of Carrabelle’s River Festival, St. George Island’s Annual Brewfest, and Apalachicola’s Seafood Festival, among others.
-Get your wag on at the Mardi Gras Barkus Parade, featuring the Mystic Crewe of Salty Barkers because what could be more fun than a dog in a tutu?
+Get your wag on at the Mardi Gras Barkus Parade, featuring the Mystic Crewe of Salty Barkers because what could be more fun than a terrier in a tutu?
 Dress up your golf cart and join the parade.
-Or join the fun as a Parrot Head, a Dancing With, or a vendor.
+Or participate as a Parrot Head, a Dancing Witch, or a vendor.

 Forget about being a wallflower.
 Be a Forgotten Coast party animal instead.